DannyRoubin/Tech-Blog/README.md

 ## App usage (Heroku link)

-To use the live version of this app simply click the following link and you'll be taken to the live site
+To use the live version of this app simply click the following link and you'll be taken to the live site: https://still-reaches-72482.herokuapp.com/

 ## App usage (once you're on the app)